tytydraco/yessleep/out/My_daughter_has_been_doomscrolling_for_fourteen_days.md

 ...That I was very wrong.

 There wasn't one cell phone.
-There were many.
-Each one held in the hand of what must have been ten of my daughter's friends, and herself, as they all scrolled away, their bodies pale and emaciated, from having not eaten in days.
+No. There were many.
+Each one gripped by one of my daughter's friends, and herself, as what must have been a handful kf them or more, scrolled away, their bodies pale and emaciated, from having not eaten in days.

 Someone must have found a way to copy the app to other phones.
-I thought to myself, before walking through the station, as they all swiped away, and ignored me.
+I thought to myself, before walking through the station, as they all swiped away and ignored me.

 Eventually, I stopped at my daughter Rebecca, who, sure enough, was sitting next to her friend Lisa, her eyes fixated on the app, as she doomscrolled away.
+Just as I had seen her do at our house when she first became addicted to the phone.

 "Becca," I whispered, looking back to see if anyone else had heard me.
 But her friends were too hypnotized by their own phones to care.

 That is, until I tried to pry the phone out of my daughter's hand.

-"Rebecca, just let go!"
-I cried out, as I managed to pull it out of her grasp, and step far enough away, so that I could toss it to the ground and smash it to pieces with the crowbar.
+"Rebecca, let go!"
+I cried out, as I managed to pull the device out of her grasp, and step far enough away, so that I could toss it to the ground and smash it to pieces with the crowbar.

 Rebecca howled out in pain, as if the blows I had struck to the phone had struck her instead, passing out when the phone was destroyed.

 I placed the broken phone in my pocket.

-Suddenly, all of the teenagers stopped doomscrolling on their phones, and looked up.
+Suddenly, all of the teenagers stopped doomscrolling on their own phones, and looked up.
 Their hollow eyes locked in on one thing and one thing only.
 Me.

 That's when they all stood up, and began hobbling  towards me down the shadowy platform, like zombies in the night, as they growled and hissed, their arms extended, clawing away at the air.

 I picked up my daughter, and began backing away to what I thought was safety, but suddenly heard another of her possessed friends emerge from the darkness behind me and claw at my back, his nails tearing through my shirt and digging through my skin.

 "Aaaaaargghh!"
-I cried out, remembering the pain I had felt when my daughter had done the same to my face just a couple weeks prior.
+I cried out, remembering the pain I had felt when my daughter had done the same to my face just two weeks prior.

-Not knowing what else to do, I temporarily placed Becca down, hopped down into the old train tracks, and threw her body over my shoulder, carrying her off down the tracks and into the darkness, as Becca's possessed friends chased after me.
+Not knowing what else to do, I temporarily placed Becca on the ground, hopped down into the old train tracks, and threw her body over my shoulder, carrying her along the tracks and into the darkness, as Becca's possessed friends chased after me.

 —

-By the time I got to the end of the structure, where the tracks ran through a tunnel and into daylight, the mob of cursed teenagers had nearly gained on me, my speed slowed by carrying my daughter.
+By the time I got to the end of the structure, where the train tracks ran through a tunnel and into daylight, the mob of cursed teenagers had nearly gained on me, my speed slowed by carrying my daughter.

-I had nearly made my way out, when standing there, at the entrance of the tunnel, was another of her friends, silhouetted by the light behind him.
+I had nearly escaped, when standing there, at the entrance of the tunnel, was another of her friends, silhouetted by the light behind him.

 I looked down at the crowbar and thought about what I might have to do to get my daughter to safety.

-But when I got closer, I realized the silhouette wasn't that of one of the possessed teens, but instead Bobby, the very friend who had told me about the train station in the first place.
+But when I got closer, I realized that the silhouette wasn't that of one of the possessed teens, but instead Bobby, the very friend who had told me about the train station in the first place.

 "Come on, Mr. Silver!"
 Bobby called out, as I made my way over to him, and he helped me carry my daughter off into the woods, away from the possessed horde of teenagers.